Roles

 Biography

-Dr. Lin Zhu is a public health decision scientist who specializes in mathematical and computational modeling to assess the long-term health and economic impacts of infectious disease interventions.
+Dr. Lin Zhu is a public health decision scientist who specializes in mathematical and computational modeling to assess the long-term health and economic impacts of preventive and curative interventions.
 With an interdisciplinary background in medicine, epidemiology, and policy analysis, she transforms complex data into strategic insights to improve health outcomes and optimize resource allocation.
-Dr. Zhu joined UM as an Assistant Professor in 2025.
-Prior to that, she served as a Senior Research Engineer in the Department of Health Policy at the Stanford University School of Medicine.
+Prior to returning to UM as an Assistant Professor, she received training in decision science at the Harvard T.H.
+Chan School of Public Health and served as a Senior Research Engineer in the Department of Health Policy at the Stanford University School of Medicine.

 Beyond her primary research on HCV, she has contributed to a broad portfolio of infectious disease research, including malaria, COVID-19, HIV, and sexually transmitted infections.
-With a clinical background and a deep-rooted passion for medicine and population health, she is also interested in expanding her work toward other health conditions. -
+With a clinical background and a deep-rooted passion for medicine and population health, she is also interested in advancing decision-making frameworks for other health conditions. -

 Education & Training